Library Technician - Youth Services

 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 The noise level in the work environment is moderately noisy.

-Formal application, rating of education and experience; oral interview and reference check; physical examination and drug test; job-related tests may be required.
+Formal application, rating of education and experience; oral interview and reference check.

 The duties listed above are intended only as illustrations of the various types of work that will be performed.
 The omission of specific statement of duties does not exclude them from the position if the work is similar, related or a logical assignment to the position.